imtaotao/danmu/docs/en/index.md

 hero:
   name: 'Danmaku'
   text: 'Powerful and Extensible Danmaku Library'
-  tagline: Danmu is a library for managing, rendering, and sending bullet comments.
-It covers a wide range of use cases and provides an easy-to-use extension mechanism.
+  tagline: Danmu is a library for managing, rendering, and sending danmaku.
+It covers many business scenarios and provides an easy-to-use extension mechanism.
   image: /logo.svg
   actions:
     - theme: brand